Amityville II: The Possession: Box office

-Reception
+Critical response

-Review aggregator website Rotten Tomatoes gives the film an approval rating of 24%, based on 21 reviews, with an average rating of 4.2/10.
-Critics thought the film used excessive effects, and found the storyline not as interesting as what it could have been.
+The film received marginally favorable reviews at the time of its release.
+As of October 2024, internet review aggregator website Rotten Tomatoes gives the film an approval rating of 27%, based on 22 reviews, with an average rating of 4.3/10.

+Dann Gire of the Chicago Daily Herald thought the film used excessive effects, and found the storyline not as interesting as what it could have been.
 Roger Ebert of the Chicago Sun-Times, who gave the first film a negative review, claimed the film "is actually slightly better than The Amityville Horror" and mentioned some good technical credits and performances and gave the film 2 out of 4 stars.
 Both he and Gene Siskel selected the film as one of the worst of the year in a 1982 episode of Sneak Previews.
 Variety complained that there are "actually two films meandering in this mess — one a second rate horror flick about a family in peril, and another that is a slight variation on the demon-possessed Exorcist theme."
 Likewise, Boxoffice called this attempt to cash-in on the success of The Amityville Horror an "embarrassment."

-Sequel
+Richard F. Shepard of The New York Times noted that there is "some reasonably competent acting here, but it has a supporting role next to the stars, which are the camera and the special effects department.
+The director, Damiano Damiani, conjures up the malevolent spirit of the house in shots that show the camera creeping up on people and in scenes of things crashing about in the house."
+Kevin Thomas of the Los Angeles Times gave the film a marginally favorable review, writing that it "stands quite sturdily on its own...
+Rather than seeming derivative, Amityville II: The Possession seems to incorporate motifs from everything from The Exorcist to Poltergeist in an original and unexpectedly spiritual way.
+Damiano Damiani has exceeded in his bravura."

+Accolades

+Rutanya Alda was nominated for a Golden Raspberry Award for Worst Supporting Actress for this film at the 3rd Golden Raspberry Awards, her second consecutive after the previous years' nod for Mommie Dearest in the same category.

+Contemporary opinion

+Writing for Bloody Disgusting, Meagan Navarro argued in a 2017 editorial that Amityville II: The Possession is a superior film to its 1979 predecessor, featuring better pacing and special effects, a sentiment similarly stated by Roger Ebert at the time of the film's original release.

+Home media

+MGM Home Entertainment released Amityville II: The Possession on DVD on April 5, 2005.

+Scream Factory released the film on Blu-ray in 2013, as part of The Amityville Trilogy set, which also included The Amityville Horror (1979) and Amityville 3-D (1983).